lrleon/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

+### Strategy for inputing missing values

-Our strategy for filling missing values will consist in inputting the
+Our strategy  will consist in inputting the
 missing values with the mean for the 5-minute interval.
 In order to do
 that, we must first compute the means for each interval as follows: